Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Importance of a DUI Lawyer

 It is important that you make sure that you have adequate legal representation to guide you through this difficult time.
-Here at Hamilton Grant our federal DUI lawyer in Lubbock are experienced with assisting clients who have been arrested and charged with a DWI.
+Here at Texas Criminal Defense Group our federal DUI lawyer in Lubbock are experienced with assisting clients who have been arrested and charged with a DWI.
 We will help guide you through the process from letting the prosecuting attorney know that our firm is representing you, to making sure that the officer had a legal reason for stopping you, to fighting for you in federal court.